-In order to have safe garden you must follow care guide to exclude squirrels from your garden.
+In order to have a safe garden, you must follow a care guide to exclude squirrels from your garden.

 There are some measures you can take to keep squirrels out of your garden.

-- You can use natural squirrel repellents or a new technique of using hot sauce on plants as repellents is working.
+- You can use natural squirrel repellents or a new technique of using hot sauce on plants as repellents are working.

 - You can also trim branches to discourage leaps from one tree to other and use traps if not any other strategy is working.

-Eating habits of squirrels are emerging as their ecological habitat is changing.
-This wild forest creature is now compelled to adapt in urban habitat.
+The eating habits of squirrels are emerging as their ecological habitat is changing.
+This wild forest creature is now compelled to adapt to urban habitats.

 When we will have diversity in our garden, poor squirrels will be definitely curious to taste them.

 From nuts and walnuts to tasty ripped tomatoes and sweet apples would be quite a mouth watering for them.